 Surface Waters of Bayfield County indicates that two feeder streams to the Onion River are trout waters.
 One is discussed below, the other collects a number of small feeders before entering the Onion River from the west at T49N R4W S06.
 This latter stream, which the document describes as providing the bulk of the Onion River's flow at this point, is not listed as a trout stream in Wisconsin Trout Streams.
 NR102 indicates all Class I tributaries to the Onion River should be considered outstanding resource waters.
 Both of the sources of information for the Onion River tributaries are outdated.

 From: Turville-Heitz, Meg.
 1999.
 Lake Superior Basin Water Quality Management Plan.
 Wisconsin Department of Natural Resources, Madison, WI.

 Author Aquatic Biologist

-The Onion River was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+The Onion River was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.